olehprylutskyi/spectralR/spectralR_vignette.md

 ## Introduction

-`spectralR` is aimed to obtain, process, and visualize spectral reflectance data for the user-defined earth surface classes (it might be different habitat or vegetation types, crops, land uses, landscapes, of any other types of territories or water areas), for visual exploring in which wavelengths the classes differ.
+`spectralR` [homepage and source code](https://github.com/olehprylutskyi/spectralR) is aimed to obtain, process, and visualize spectral reflectance data for the user-defined earth surface classes (it might be different habitat or vegetation types, crops, land uses, landscapes, of any other types of territories or water areas), for visual exploring in which wavelengths the classes differ.
 Input should be a shapefile with polygons of surface classes (it might be different habitat types, crops, any other things).
 The single source of spectral data are [Sentinel 2 Level 2A](https://sentinels.copernicus.eu/web/sentinel/missions/sentinel-2) satellite mission optical bands pixel data so far, obtained through [Google Earth Engine](https://earthengine.google.com/) service.

+Initial purpose of `spectralR` development was to quickly explore visually the differences in spectral reflectance patterns for supervised vegetation (and, widely, habitat) mapping.
+While machine learning classification methods, such as [RandomForests](https://en.wikipedia.org/wiki/Random_forest), typically utilize the full set of available spectral data (satellite bands), we observed that highly similar habitat types (e.g. different types of grasslands, floodplain habitats) may have similar reflectance values during one season and different for another, so time-series reflectance data are also needed.
+Without the preliminary selection of the most discriminating satellite bands for given habitat types in given conditions, the models became overfitted and required extensive machine resources for calculation.

-The workflow depends on [rgee](https://r-spatial.github.io/rgee/) R package, which provides a bridge between R and Python API for Google Earth Engine.
-All the operations with satellite imageries run in a cloud, and afterwards obtained pixel data visualize locally.
+The [first version](https://github.com/olehprylutskyi/habitat-spectral-reflectance) of our product was a three different codes, two written for R (shapefile preparation and visualization of the results) and one for Google Earth Engine, for satellite image preparation and spectral data sampling itself.
+That approach, though, required a bunch of manual operations, as well as downloading big files on a local machine.
+So we moved to the recent [rgee](https://r-spatial.github.io/rgee/) R package, which provides a bridge between R and Python API for Google Earth Engine.
+All the operations with satellite images now run in a cloud, and afterwards obtained pixel data visualize locally.
 Therefore, despite of extent of input data, the most resource hungry operations do not overload your local machine.
 But that means that you need a stable Internet connection for using API.

 For using `rgee` you should have a Google Earth Engine account.
 If you don't, first [register](https://earthengine.google.com/new_signup/) using your Google account.